Junk Drawer Logo Junk Drawer

 This trick comes from Matthew Flatt via the Racket Discord.

-Usually, when creating a Racket #lang, the reader needs to produce a module form like
+Usually, when creating a Racket #lang and customizing the reader, the reader needs to produce a module form like

 (module <name> <initial-import-module>